-If you are a new recipient to the COPS Office, your agency should determine which authorized employee(s) will be responsible for requesting federal funds for your COPS Office awards through the GPRS system.
-The individual(s) selected must click on the following link and register with the GPRS system to become a drawdown specialist for your agency: https://grants.ojp.usdoj.gov/gprs/welcome.
+If you are a new award recipient to the COPS Office, your agency should determine which authorized employee(s) will be responsible for requesting federal funds for your COPS Office awards through the GPRS system.
+The individual(s) selected must click on the following link and register with the GPRS system to become a drawdown specialist for your agency: https://grants.oip.usdoj.gov/gprs/welcome.
+All individuals that need access to GPRS must register separately and create their own unique GPRS username account, as these accounts are not meant to be shared.